HackRU/sledge/docs/Deployment.md

     an SSL certificate and also used when generating the nginx configuration and is the domain given to the self-signed certificate.
 Although certbot accepts a comma-separated list of domain, this variable should have exactly one.
+ - `SLEDGE_SETUP_USERNAME` and `SLEDGE_SETUP_PASSWORD`.
+The script setups nginx
+    basic http authentication over the socket.io endpoint, only allowing this username and password combination to access sledge.
+The user will be prompted to enter this username and password when they first visit sledge.